kkew3/jieba.vim/README.md

 However, various commands and `<Plug>(...)` mappings are provided for users to manually configure to their needs.
 Provided commands:

-- `JiebaInit`: used to initialize jieba library.
-By default this will be invoked upon first usage.
-However, users may opt to invoke it manually beforehand, so as to eliminate the delay upon first usage.
-Usually this command takes 0.6 seconds to finish
 - `JiebaPreviewCancel`: used to clear up the preview markup

 Provided `<Plug>()` mappings, wherein `X` denotes the eight Vim word motion keys, i.e. `b`, `B`, `ge`, `gE`, `w`, `W`, `e`, `E`: